- Bachelor's degree in related field or a strong science background

 - Statement of Purpose -- one page narrative describing your preparation for the program, academic interests, and professional goals.
 The most useful statements are those that present an intellectual portrait of the applicant, an account of the issues the applicant now finds engaging, and the program of study the candidate envisions for him/herself at MSU.

 - The names, e-mails, and contact information for 3 recommenders.
 The system will contact the recommenders and ask them to upload a letter of recommendation.

-- GRE score.
+- Official GRE score.
 Suggested minimum is 300 total.

 - TOEFL scores -- required for international students whose native language is not English.